-But on the flip side, the internet has led to the demise of many porn production companies because of the ease it brought to the illegal pirating of movies in violation of copyright laws.
+But on the flip side, the Internet has led to the demise of many porn production companies because of the ease it brought to the illegal pirating of movies in violation of copyright laws.
+Pornographers and performers have had to get creative and savvy to be profitable.
 The industry faces opposition, and borderline discrimination on many fronts.
 Several states in the United States have declared porn a public health crisis, and the Fight Online Sex Trafficking Act (FOSTA) is threatening open access to online porn.
-In addition, many search engines and social networking websites prohibit sexually explicit keyword advertising, and adult content is blocked from access in many public Wi-Fi zones.
+Adult content is blocked from access in many public Wi-Fi zones.
 Censorship is still a battle being fought every day.

 ABOUT THE HOST